coinbase/salus/README.md

 ## Using Salus in your Repo

-For your given CI, update the config file to run salus.
+For your given CI, update the config file to run Salus.
 In circle, it will look like this:

 ```sh
 docker run --rm -t -v $(pwd):/home/repo coinbase/salus